RandomStormTests/frontend-markup-test/README.md

 * The mockup file [is here](assets/mock.png).
 * Company logo [is here](assets/rs-logo.png).

-Once you have completed both of those, pack up your code and send it to the person who sent you the link to get here!
+Once you have completed this task, pack up your code and send it to the person who sent you the link to get here!